 - How that individual remembers specific experiences

-These things are very subjective that’s why we have to look at the cultural perceptions on how we, in turn, perceive colors and its effects on us.
-Culture dictates color appropriateness for males and females that eventually affects the individual choices.
+These things are very subjective; that’s why we have to look at the cultural perceptions on how we, in turn, perceive colors and their effects on us.
+Culture dictates color appropriateness for males and females that eventually affects individual choices.

 Another great work deals with how pink became the color of femininity while blue is the color of masculinity.
-It was only until the Time magazine printed a chart, in 1927, that shows gender-appropriate colors based on the sales of the US-based clothing stores.
-This tells us that color preferences, while primarily cultural, change along with history and the preferences of the dominant sub-culture during that period.
+It was only until Time magazine printed a chart in 1927 that shows gender-appropriate colors based on US-based clothing stores’ sales.
+This tells us that color preferences, while primarily cultural, change along with history and the dominant subculture’s preferences during that period.

 There is no best color for conversion.
 Also, there is no single color that converts a visitor into a paying customer.